ihmcrobotics/ihmc-ros2-library/ihmc-pub-sub/README.md

 The eProsima Fast-DDS documentation can be useful as a reference guide on more advanced features and the inner working of the RTPS layer [https://fast-dds.docs.eprosima.com/en/v2.14.3/](https://fast-dds.docs.eprosima.com/en/v2.14.3/).

 #### Java type generator
 The IHMC Pub Sub generator creates Java classes from OMG DDS IDL formatted files.
-The resulting classes can be used in conjunction with [IHMC Pub Sub](https://github.com/ihmcrobotics/ihmc-pub-sub) to serialize and deserialize to the Common Data Representation(CDR) format.
+The resulting classes can be used to serialize and deserialize to the Common Data Representation (CDR) format.

 ##### Features
 - Pure Java serialization/deserialization.
 Allows message generation without having to compile native libraries.